 Read about it on my blog: How I Got My Book Deal (marcjgregson.com)

 Unfortunately, I am unable to refer you to any specific agent or publisher.

 Researching literary agents and publishers takes a lot of work.
 If you are serious about getting traditionally published, though, here are a couple great websites for researching agents/publishers.

-I am working on Downfall, the final book in the Above the Black trilogy.
+I just finished major edits on book two, Among Serpents, and am working on Downfall, the final book in the Above the Black trilogy.